If you are a soccer player who wants to improve your game, you need to pay attention to your soccer nutrition.

 The amount of calories and nutrients you need depends on several factors, such as your age, gender, weight, height, activity level and goals.

-As a general rule, youth soccer players need more calories than their less-active peers to fuel their sport performance and their growth.
+As a general rule, youth soccer player diets have more calories than your less-active peers to fuel your sport performance and their growth.

 On average, active teenage boys need 3,000 to 4,000 calories a day, while active teenage girls need 2,400 to 3,000 calories a day.